Review by Tony Keen

 To be honest, a cheap black-and-white collection is probably the best way to experience these comics.
 They aren’t terribly good, and Avengers definitely feels like the least of the early Marvel titles.
 This is particularly the case for the first year or so, when the team was a superhero supergroup.
 The stories are dull, and the interaction between the characters lacks any edge.
 Even the return of Captain America is more significant for what it meant to the Marvel Universe, both then and later, than for any intrinsic quality.
 Clearly the title seized imaginations at the time – Avengers sold well enough to be promoted from bi-monthly to monthly after six issues – but these stories hold little in the way of delights for modern readers.

 Things improve once the line-up changes.
 No longer a comic of superheroes whose own stories were happening in other titles, actual character development and worthwhile interaction could take place in the pages of Avengers.
 These stories also see Captain America moving into the dominant role within the team, a position held to this day.

 On the whole though, Essential Avengers volume one is truly essential only if you have tendencies towards Avengers completism.
-Those want to to know what made Avengers great can skip on to volume two.
+Those wanting to know what made Avengers great can skip on to Volume 2.